freenet/freenet-core/docs/src/architecture/transport.md

 * **Streaming**: Large messages can be streamed, meaning that a peer can start forwarding data before the entire message is received.
 * **Covert**: FrTP can run on any UDP port and FrTP packets look like random data, although more sophisticated analysis of packet timing and size could be used to identify FrTP traffic.
+FrTP can't be port-scanned as it won't respond to packets unless encrypted with the peer's public key.
 * **Efficient**: FrTP is designed to minimize bandwidth usage, with rate limiting and confirmation message batching.